nebulasio/nebdocs/docs/dapp-development/rpc/rpc.md

 #### GetTransactionByContract

 Get transactionReceipt info by contract address.
-If contract not exists or packaged on chain, a not found error will be returned.
+If contract does not exist or is not packaged on chain, a "not found" error will be returned.

 | Protocol | Method | API |
 |----------|--------|-----|